Shengw3n/shengw3n.github.io/source/_posts/Weekly_Report_3.md

 #### Wi-Fi Station Communication
 It turns out the custom-made ESP-12F is designed for children aged 3-12 in China and is highly specialized, connecting only to a dedicated Android app and WeChat, with limited customization.
 It is also impossible to code the ESP-12F since it is soldered onto a custom PCB board.
 I managed to establish communication with the Android app using a MacBook android simulator, but the app itself is again very basic and lacks customization.

-I considered giving up and buying a cheap Bluetooth Low Energy module instead (which we might do next year), but I decided to reverse engineer the communication protocol between the ESP-12F and the Android app first using a network analyzer tool like [Wireshark](https://www.wireshark.org/).
+I considered giving up and buying a cheap Bluetooth Low Energy module instead (which we might do next year), but I decided to try reverse engineer the communication protocol between the ESP-12F and the Android app first by listening to their communication using a network analyzer tool like [Wireshark](https://www.wireshark.org/).

 ![Analyzing network protocol using Wireshark](/img/in-post/IMG_1234.png)